 Here are some functions you can only test on a real device:

-• Although wireless network connections can be emulated, it still doesn’t compare to testing on a real device, which you need to test how wireless connectivity impacts the app.
+- Although wireless network connections can be emulated, it still doesn’t compare to testing on a real device, where you need to test how wireless connectivity impacts the app.

 When to Perform Real-Device Testing